Our Annual Guide to Special Needs Resources Throughout the CSRA

 Georgia Department of Human Services, Division of Child Support Services and Division of Family and Children Services

-The agency provides a variety of services, including administrating the Wednesday’s Child Program which finds adoptive families for special needs children.
+The agency provides a variety of services, including administrating the Wednesday’s Child Program that finds adoptive families for special needs children.

 HealthSouth Walton Rehabilitation Hospital